 Microsoft has an interesting bundling policy.
 Microsoft sells the Office suite of software very differently across the world.
-The Office Suite generally consists of Word, Excel, PowerPoint and Outlook.
-The suite is one of the most widely used work related or productivity software in the world.
+The Office Suite consists of Word, Excel, PowerPoint, and Outlook.
+The suite is one of the most widely used work-related or productivity software in the world.

 As with most popular software, the Microsoft Office programs are also one of the most pirated software.
 The company has admitted that piracy helps their business since users are more likely to purchase a legitimate version in the future.

 However, Microsoft officially still takes an aggressive stand against piracy.
 As recently as March 2016, Microsoft asked a federal judge to subpoena Comcast to help identify pirates.
-This can work pretty well in the United States but it is often much harder to do in developing countries.
+This approach can work pretty well in the United States, but it is often much harder to do in developing countries.

-In order to combat this piracy, Microsoft sells stand-alone programs like Word, PowerPoint for a cheaper price than the entire Office Suite.
-This makes sense, but when you realize that in some countries the Office Suite is actually cheaper than purchasing just one single program like Word or Excel.
+To combat this piracy, Microsoft sells stand-alone programs like Word, PowerPoint for a lower price than the entire Office Suite.
+This strategy makes sense, but when you realize that in some countries the Office Suite is cheaper than purchasing just one single program like Word or Excel.

 Using the Real Exchange Rate, I was able to calculate what the price of the bundle and the stand-alone would be in US$.
 This allows me to compare where Microsoft office is the cheapest.
 I can then compare rates to see if their pricing strategy is related to the piracy rate in that country.